 Scope

 The GDPR applies not only to organizations located within the EU but also to organizations located outside the EU that offer goods or services to, or monitor the behavior of, EU residents.
 The GDPR encourages organizations to collect and process only the data necessary for a specific purpose.
-It is necessary to identify the relevant data, preventing over-collection and aiding GDPR compliance.
+In order to comply with GDPR, it’s important to identify the relevant data.

 Consent